ajandris/product-catalogue/README.md

 * Deployment to cPanel hosting.
 * Code and version control using Git and GitHub

+## Structure plane
+The structure plane is concerned with design elements – what will be on pages.

+**Wireframes** allow seeing what will be on pages.
+There is no detailed design or colours (in most cases); # schematic elements only are placed on a page.

+**Entity-Relationship Diagrams** (ERD) show relationship between [data] entities.
+It is a starting point of a database design and it affects site's navigation and design.

+## Skeleton plane

+## Surface plane

 # Testing
 Software testing, a crucial step in software development, is the process of evaluating and verifying whether a software application meets its expected requirements and functions correctly, ensuring the end product is of high quality and meets user expectations.